jraduget/kaleido-repository/README.md

 Kaleido's components are based on a runtime `@Context` **injection mecanism**.
 You benefit a **dynamic and centralized** configuration management in your modules (across clusters nodes...).
 It fits with your favorite IOC like Java `CDI`, `Spring` framework, `Guice`, or can be used standalone with aspectJ...

+The project wiki is for the moment on google code : [KaleidoFoundryWiki]

 Requirements
 ------------